-Line 74 - Annualized periods - Enter on line 74, columns B through D, respectively, the annualization periods for the option shown in the tables below.
-For example, if you elected option 1, enter on line 74 the annualization periods 4, 7, and 10, in columns B through D, respectively.
+Line 74 - Annualized periods - Enter in columns B, C, and D, respectively, the annualization periods for the option shown in the tables below.
+For example, if you elected option 1, enter the annualization periods 4, 7, and 10, in columns B, C, and D, respectively.